IBM Cloud Docs

 Profiles for boot volumes

 By default, boot volumes are created with the general-purpose volume profile with 100 GB capacity during instance provisioning.
 Boot volume capacity can be increased by modifying the boot volume, up to 250 GB.
-Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS or 393 MBps.
+Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS or 393 Mbps.

 How virtual server profiles relate to volume profiles